malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 and is an indicator of dynamic heterogeneities.
 The longer timescale relaxation, denoted the $\alpha$ relaxation is related to the value of $\tau_\alpha$.
-This stretched exponential behaviour has to describe dynamic heterogeneities and relaxation behaviour in experimental studies of supercooled relaxations measured using a range of techniques, including;

-- probe molecules [@Cicerone1995a;@Cicerone1995b],
-- hole burning experiments [@Schmidt-Rohr1991;@Cicerone1995;@Schiener1997],
-- photobleaching [@Cicerone1993], and
-- optical microscopy [@Bartko1999].

-While the results from experimental systems are useful in describing the presence of dynamic heterogeneities, with some even indicating a spatial component.
-It is through simulations that the nature of the heterogeneous dynamics has been understood.
-One of the characteristic pictures of dynamic heterogeneities is that of @Hurley1995, [@fig:dynamic_heterogenaeties] where there are regions of particles that retain their original structure, while others have moved many molecular distances.
-This visualisation of the dynamic heterogeneities is one which has been, and still is, used extensively in describing this phenomenon.
-It captures the phenomenon so succinctly because the simulation is in 2D, allowing everything to be represented on the page.
-A similar picture is painted in 3D systems, [@Donati1999] with spatially separated regions of fast and slow particles.

-![The spatial distribution of motion
-*Used with permission from @Hurley1995 © 1995 American Physical
-Society*](../00_Introduction/figures/dynamic_heterogeneities.png){#fig:dynamic_heterogeneities width=80%}

 There are many theoretical foundations for understanding dynamic heterogeneities.